nhrdl/notesMD/data/comingUp.md

 Here is something that you can expect in next few days.

- 1. Delete note functionality
- 2. Rename note
- 3. Search notes
  4. Tag cloud and ability to search notes using tags
  5. General polishing.
 You might have noticed HTML UI is not my strongest skill
- 6. Remove dependency on CherryPy and make the tool file only.
-In other words no web server should be needed.
  7. Ubuntu packaging/create PPA and make it available through ubuntu app channel.
 Right now I have no idea how to do it, but am sure google search will enlight me.